Community Handbook:Community Standards

 Weapons

 In accordance with ETAMU System Policy 34.06.02, weapons are not allowed in the residential community or in vehicles on Residential Living and Learning property without proper authorization.
-Due to safety and security concerns, the following items are strictly prohibited within the residence halls: Weapons that may cause damage to the building or to other students including, but not limited to paintball guns, airsoft guns, nerf-type guns, ammunition, pellet or BB guns, slingshots, arrows, axes, machetes, brass knuckles, nun chucks, throwing stars, Tasers, knives, and guns/firearms (without a license to carry).
-See the Guns/Firearms policy for guidance on the legal possession of firearms on/ around campus.
+Due to safety and security concerns, the following items are strictly prohibited within the residence halls: Weapons that may cause damage to the building or to other students including, but not limited to paintball guns, airsoft guns, nerf-type guns, ammunition, pellet or BB guns, slingshots, arrows, axes, machetes, brass knuckles, nun chucks, throwing stars, Tasers, knives, and guns/ firearms (without a license to carry).
+See the Guns/ Firearms policy for guidance on the legal possession of firearms around campus.

 Windows and Window Screens

 Windows, including screens, may not be removed or altered in any way.
-In instances where windows have been permanently locked due to safety concerns, residents may not alter, unscrew, or unlock them.
-No articles may be thrown or hung from windows.
+In instances where windows have been permanently locked due to safety concerns, residents are not permitted to alter, unscrew, or unlock them.
+No articles may be thrown or hung out of windows.
 The threshold of all windows and balconies may not be crossed at any time for any reason.

 Wireless Routers

-Apogee, an outside contractor, provides wireless for the residential communities.
+Boldyn Networks, an outside contractor, provides wireless service for the residential communities.
 Residents are not allowed to have routers.
 The use of a router in residential communities is a policy violation.